Asking bid

+Definition

 First there has to be an agreed trump suit.
 The trump agreement can be done explicit as well as implicit.
 Thereafter the first asking bid has to be either a double jump in a new suit not bid by the partner or the one who puts the asking bid forward, or (without a jump) at the fourth level.
 After an asking bid, the one who has put the first asking bid forward, will be like the Captain of a ship, and his partner has to reply to the questions.
 Only bids in the agreed trump can abort a series of asking bids.